How to add custom font sets to a narrat game

 Within each set, there are different fonts to specify.
 At the moment narrat only needs header and body fonts.
 Each font needs a few properties:

-• files: An array of font files to load.
+name: The CSS font family name of the font.
+This is the name that will be used in CSS to refer to the font.fontFamily: The CSS font family string to use in CSS.
+This is what will be used as thefont-familyproperty when the engine uses this fontfiles: An array of font files to load.
 Each font needs at least one file, and the file can either just be a string, or an object which passes additional options (necessary for fonts that have separate files for bold, italics, etc):

 If a font has multiple files and needs to pass options, then the format is:

-• options: An object with options to pass to the font.
+file: URL of the font fileoptions: An object with options to pass to the font.
 See Font face options.

 The default game template comes with a few fonts already setup as an example: